Will Best: Early life

-Best was born as the son of politician Richard Best, Baron Best, who he says is not impressed by his television career.
+Best is the son of politician Richard Best, Baron Best, who he says is not impressed by his television career.
+He previously worked in advertising.

 Career

 Television

 Best's first presenting role came in 2010 when he co-presented the comedy music chat show Suck My Pop on Viva with Girls Aloud singer Kimberley Walsh.

 From 2011 to 2012, Best was one of the presenters on T4.
 The same year, he presented the 4Music music show The Crush, taking over from Rick Edwards and presented dating show Love Shaft on E4.
 He also presented Got to Dance: Auditions Uncut, a spin-off of the dancing competition Got to Dance and The Gleekly.

 In 2012 and 2013, Best presented the iTunes Festival for Channel 4 and E4 along with Nick Grimshaw, Annie Mac, Lauren Laverne and Tom Ravenscroft.

 In 2015, Best presented the BBC Three documentary Is This Rape?
 Sex on Trial which tested a group of British teenagers to see if they can work out if a specially written drama about a sexual encounter is consensual sex or if a crime has been committed.

 In 2017, Best co-presented the ITV talent show Dance Dance Dance alongside Alesha Dixon.

 In 2022, Best appeared on Celebrity Coach Trip alongside friend and comedian Matt Richardson.

 In April 2023, it was announced that Best would be hosting the ITV revival of Big Brother, alongside AJ Odudu, and they are set to present the spin-off Celebrity Big Brother from 2024 onwards.

+Alongside the twenty-third series of Big Brother on ITV2, Best is competing in the twenty-fourth series of Strictly Come Dancing which aired on BBC One in September 2026, five years since his fellow Big Brother presenter AJ Odudu, who participated during the dance show’s nineteenth series.